agentflare-ai/sqlite-graph/README.md

 - **python_examples.py** - 6 comprehensive examples showcasing all working features
 - **cypher_demo.py** - NEW!
 Cypher CREATE query examples

-> **Note**: Basic Cypher CREATE queries now work!
-MATCH and RETURN are in development for v0.2.0.
+> **Note**: Basic Cypher queries now work!
+CREATE, MATCH, WHERE, and RETURN operations are functional.
+Advanced pattern matching and relationship queries are in development for v0.2.0.
 The alpha version also provides SQL function-based graph operations.

 ## Documentation